-As at December 31, (000s) 2020 2019
+As at December 31, (000s) 2021 2020

 Common shares:

-Outstanding at beginning of year 265,935 265,911
+Outstanding at beginning of year 265,943 265,935

-Conversion of Series C Preferred Shares (1) 465 -
+Conversion of Series C Preferred Shares (1) - 465

-Repurchase of common shares (2) (465) -
+Repurchase of common shares (2) (5,243) (465)

-Exercise of stock options 8 24
+Exercise of stock options 4,090 8

-Outstanding at end of year (1) 265,943 265,935
+Outstanding at end of year (1) 264,790 265,943

 Series A Preferred Shares (perpetual):

 Outstanding at beginning of year 2,000 2,000

 Outstanding at end of year (3) 2,000 2,000

-(1) See "Capital Securities" below.

-- (2) On November 18, 2020, Birchcliff announced that the TSX had accepted the Corporation's notice of intention to make a normal course issuer bid (the "2021 NCIB").
-Pursuant to the 2021 NCIB, Birchcliff may purchase up to 13,296,936 of its outstanding common shares over the period from November 25, 2020 to November 24, 2021.
-Under the 2021 NCIB, common shares may be purchased in open market transactions on the TSX and/or alternative Canadian trading systems at the prevailing market price at the time of such transaction.
-Pursuant to the rules of the TSX, the total number of common shares that Birchcliff is permitted to purchase is subject to a daily purchase limit of 286,843 common shares.
+- (1) See "Capital Securities" below. - (2) On November 17, 2021, Birchcliff announced that the TSX had accepted the Corporation's notice of intention to make a normal course issuer bid (the "2022 NCIB").
+Pursuant to the 2022 NCIB, Birchcliff may purchase up to 13,267,554 of its outstanding common shares over the period from November 25, 2021 to November 24, 2022.
+Under the NCIB, common shares may be purchased in open market transactions on the TSX and/or alternative Canadian trading systems at the prevailing market price at the time of such transaction.
+Pursuant to the rules of the TSX, the total number of common shares that Birchcliff is permitted to purchase is subject to a daily purchase limit of 382,548 common shares.
 However, Birchcliff may make one block purchase per calendar week which exceeds the daily purchase restriction.
-All common shares purchased under the 2021 NCIB will be cancelled.
+All common shares under the 2022 NCIB will be cancelled.
+The 2022 NCIB effectively renewed the Corporation's previous normal course issuer bid under which the Corporation was permitted to purchase 13,296,936 of its outstanding common shares over the period from November 25, 2020 to November 24, 2021 (the "2021 NCIB").
 The 2021 NCIB effectively renewed the Corporation's previous normal course issuer bid under which the Corporation was permitted to purchase up to 13,296,761 common shares over the period from November 25, 2019 to November 24, 2020 (the "2020 NCIB").
-During 2020, Birchcliff purchased 464,562 common shares under the 2020 NCIB for an aggregate value of approximately \$610,000, before fees.
+During 2020, Birchcliff purchased 464,562 common shares under the 2020 NCIB at an average price of \$1.31 for an aggregate value of approximately \$610,000, before fees.
 All such common shares were cancelled. - (3) The holders of the Series A Preferred Shares are entitled to receive, as and when declared by the Board of Directors of Birchcliff, fixed cumulative preferential cash dividends, payable quarterly.
 The dividend rate of the Series A Preferred Shares reset on September 30, 2017 and will reset every five years thereafter at a rate equal to the then current five-year Government of Canada bond yield plus 6.83%.
 The dividend rate for the five-year period from and including September 30, 2017 to, but excluding September 30, 2022, is 8.374% (\$2.0935 per annum or \$0.523375 quarterly).
-The Series A Preferred Shares are redeemable by the Corporation on September 30, 2022 and on September 30 in every fifth year thereafter at a redemption price of \$25.00 per share, plus all accrued and unpaid dividends.
+The Series A Preferred Shares are redeemable by the Corporation on September 30, 2022 and on September 10 in every fifth year thereafter at a redemption price of \$25.00 per share, plus all accrued and unpaid dividends.
 In addition, the holders of the Series A Preferred Shares have the right, subject to certain conditions, to convert their Series A Preferred Shares into cumulative redeemable floating rate Series B Preferred Shares on September 30, 2022 and on September 30 in every fifth year thereafter.
 The holders of the Series B Preferred Shares will be entitled to receive quarterly floating rate cumulative preferential cash dividends, if declared by Birchcliff's Board of Directors, at a rate equal to the sum of the then current 90 day Government of Canada Treasury Bill rate plus 6.83%.